 By Phoenix of Elder Mountain, Edited by Sarah Burnt Stone – Many teachings speak of the World Tree or what is referred to as the “Tree of Life” in Paganism, New Age Spirituality, the Kabbalah and a few others.
-As a Dreamer I live within the realms of the “World River” connected to the ancient tradition that belonged to the Golden Baba: The River and its Wisdom that flows from the Sacred Mountains and that relationship to our Soul.
+As a Dreamer I live within the realms of the “World River” connected to the ancient tradition that belonged to the Golden Baba: The River and its Wisdom that flows freely from the Sacred Mountain.
+A relationship and prepagan teachings of the soul.

 The World River is nature’s mysticism of water and a symbol of our own soul in the form of clouds, moisture, fertility, rain, fog, lightening, thunder and the hovering fog of mystery of the serpent cloud which is deeply connected to the mysticism of our feminine soul.
 These were the ways of pre-history and some of it remains, at least in folk art of our Slavic and Balkan ancestors.
 I am the descendant of these great mysteries of the elements and why I like the story of Wołogór, a Mountain Spirit from the Karkonosze Mountains and is a Polish folklore.

 Wołogór’s exit from the Slavic lands (when humanity fell asleep) contain a great deal of gentleness and respect.
 The gentleness that characterizes everything about this tradition shows us he is an oral connection to the matriarchal cultural lineages of pre-history’s Grandmother Shamanism.
 Many people try to claim and hold onto a specific cultural story but I do not because Wologor is like other Oxen and Bull cultural stories around the world.